Blog » Course Authoring

 Understanding the challenges your audience faces is critical to identifying training needs.
 Not every topic warrants a full course or in-depth training, so how can you determine when an audience lacks certain skills or knowledge?
 More importantly, how can you clearly identify what those needs are?

-Conducting a training needs analysis (TNA) is key to uncovering these insights.
+Conducting a training needs analysis (TNA) or training assessment is key to uncovering these insights.
 A TNA can help you better understand who needs training, what kind of training they require, and why it needs to be done now.
 Additionally, a TNA helps you identify the specific skills or knowledge gaps in your audience, ensures your course speaks to the right people, provides targeted training, and serves an existing need.

 Here’s how to conduct a training needs analysis: